reddoma742/Davisson-Germer-DTQEM/README.md

 · Source code (all .py files): MIT License (for code flexibility) · Paper, figures, and documentation: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

 You are free to use, modify, and share the code for any purpose, including commercial, with attribution.
-The paper and figures may only be shared and adapted for non‑commercial purposes with proper attribution.
+The paper and figures may only be shared and adapted for non-commercial purposes with proper attribution.

 ---